Peter O'DonovanDynamic Graphics Project

 ACM Transactions on Graphics (Proc.
 SIGGRAPH), 2011, 30, 4.

-Peter O'Donovan and Aseem Agarwala and Aaron Hertzmann
+Peter O'Donovan, Aseem Agarwala, and Aaron Hertzmann

 This paper studies color compatibility theories using large datasets, and develops new tools for choosing colors.